Rufus For Real

 Print Recipe

-This steakhouse wedge salad is crisp, creamy, and loaded with bacon, tomatoes, and blue cheese dressing for an easy side or starter.
+This steakhouse wedge salad is crisp, creamy, and loaded with bacon, tomatoes, and homemade blue cheese dressing for the perfect side salad.

 Prep Time 15 minutes mins